Lightprotocol/light-protocol/README.md

 ## Notes:

-- The majority of the code was hacked together for the hackathon thus naming is not consistent etc.
+- The majority of the code was hacked together for the hackathon thus naming is not yet consistent etc.
 - this repo will not execute with the client since we are currently switching the curve from bl12-381 to bn254
 - unit tests work
 - Client side is not updated to snarkjs yet